 Philip Marcella, chief executive

-In August, Airnow entered into a £40mln investment agreement over a three-year period with Global Emerging Markets, the US$3.4bn Luxembourg-based investment group.
+Last summer, Airnow entered into a £40mln investment agreement over a three-year period with Global Emerging Markets, the US$3.4bn Luxembourg-based investment group.

 The funding, which expires on the earlier of three years or when GEM subscribes for securities in the capital of Airnow with an aggregate value of £40mln, provides the company with the financial flexibility to accelerate the growth of its existing app management business ahead of its planned return to a London listing.

 “Airnow has made considerable progress in recent months and the ability to draw down on these funds will significantly accelerate the growth potential of the business,” said chief executive Philip Marcella.

 The company said in the summer that it was trading at break-even and at the current revenue run rate expects to make US$5mln in annual profits.

 The Airpush marriage has propelled the company to a new level, not just financially, but operationally too.